The pyproject.toml file

 You can explicitly specify to Poetry that a set of globs should be ignored or included for the purposes of packaging.
 The globs specified in the exclude field identify a set of files that are not included when a package is built.

-If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (.gitignore
+If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (.gitignore for git for example).

 [tool.poetry]